-A must do while you’re here at the Paris Disneyland!
+A must-do while you’re here at the Paris Disneyland!
+Unlike the Walt Disney World and Disneyland version, this Space Mountain is a completely unique adventure.
 This ride launches you into your outer space adventure!!
 They even have the special Star Wars edition now up and running that takes riders through the Rebel Alliance’s mission into a hyperspace battle!
 Perfect for those adrenaline seekers and Star Wars lovers alike!

 7. La Tanière du Dragon (The Dragon’s Layer)

 A walk-through adventure for the family to see the once ruler of the skies dragon that lives underneath the sleeping beauty castle!
 Fret not it is chained against jagged rocks in this dark dungeon, but carefully not to get too close one wrong move could lead to a hot surprise!
 It is a must see for the whole family while you’re at Disneyland Paris.

 8. Peter Pan’s Flight

 One of the most popular rides in the magic kingdom, you will set sail in a flying ship to battle Captain Hook. *Pro Tip – If you want to ride this ride, get to the park early and go first thing in the morning, the line never goes down

 If you have been on Star Tours in the American parks, then this is a pretty similar experience.
 You will board a simulator ship and blast off through the galaxy.
 There are over 60 different mission combinations, so it’s the perfect ride to hop on again and again.

 This was our families favorite ride in both parks!
 It is a rollercoaster ride that invites you to climb on the back of crush, the giant sea turtle, and dip and dive and spin through many of the memorable scenes featured in the film!
 You’ll find yourself exploring the Great Barrier Reef, the East Australian Current, and more!!